Download annual report as PDF here.

 A statutory licence for governments was introduced in 1968 as part of the current Copyright Act, following the recommendation of an expert committee, and was amended in 1998 to facilitate collective management.

 Statutory licences are consistent with Australia’s international treaty obligations, and exist in other countries, but are more prevalent in Australia than elsewhere.

 The Copyright Tribunal has power to determine a range of matters associated with statutory licensing, including the compensation payable, data collection, and distribution of compensation to content creators.

 Each year’s distributions include some money received before that year, depending on when the funds and data for allocation were received.
-For more on payments to content creators, and funds received in 2018–19 for distribution in 2019–20, see Parts 12 and 13.
-Our gross costs in 2019–20 were $21.9m (15.4% of revenue) including operating costs of $18.3m (12.9% of revenue) and $3.6m of non-operating costs.
+For more on payments to content creators, and funds received in 2020–21 for distribution in 2021–22, see Parts 11 and 13.
+For Expenses, see Part 14.

 The statutory licence scheme for education in the Copyright Act allows copying and sharing of text and images for education, by educational institutions, provided there is fair compensation to content creators.
 Copyright Agency was appointed by the Australian Attorney General in 1990 to manage the scheme.

 There is a similar scheme for broadcast content (e.g. documentaries, films and current affairs), managed by Screenrights.